Yes, America's Anchorman is away today and this is Mark Stein, your undocumented anchorman, sitting in.

 It's clear he's not.

-He made the point that when you look at where uh Barack Obama has spent his entire adult life, you know, uh twenty years in the pews of the Reverend Jeremiah Wright, in the uh polytechnic Marxist hot house of uh Hyde Park hanging out with Bill Ayers and uh and that kind of crowd.
+He made the point that when you look at where Barack Obama has spent his entire adult life, you know, 20 years in the pews of the Reverend Jeremiah Wright, in the polytechnic Marxist hothouse of Hyde Park, hanging out with Bill Ayres and that kind of crowd, or just sitting around the kitchen table talking with Michelle Obama about how she's never been proud of anything that's happened in America in her lifetime.

-His he has lived in a world of left-wing assumptions.
+He has lived in a world of left-wing assumptions.

-So even if he were to govern to the center, his idea of where the center is well to the left of where most Americans would place it.
+So even if he were to govern to the center, his idea of where the center is is well to the left of where most Americans would place it.

 That's simply the reality of his life.

-Uh so the so then we get on to the other two options.
+So then we get on to the other two options.

 Is he just like a doctrinaire leftist who really does want to turn us into Europe?

-You know, and we can we can do a lot of damage on that front.
+And we can do a lot of damage on that front.

 That's bad.